Demonstrating scalable randomized benchmarking of universal gate sets: Introduction

 We use MRB to study errors in two different quantum computing systems, based on superconducting qubits.
-Our experiments are on 4 qubits of the Advanced Quantum Testbed (AQT) \cite{AQT-wp} and on all of the qubits of a 27-qubit IBM Q quantum computer (\texttt{ibmq\_montreal}) \cite{ibmq}.
+We demonstrate our method on 4 qubits of the Advanced Quantum Testbed (AQT) \cite{AQT-wp} and on all of the qubits of a 27-qubit IBM Q quantum computer (\texttt{ibmq\_montreal}) \cite{ibmq}.
 In our experiments on AQT we use MRB to quantify and compare the performance of three different layer sets on each subset of $n$ qubits (for $n=1,2,3,4$), including a layer set containing non-Clifford two-qubit gates [see Fig.~\ref{fig:1} (b-c)].
-In our experiments on \texttt{ibmq\_montreal} we show that our method scales to many qubits by performing MRB on a universal gate set on up to 27 qubits.
+In our demonstration on \texttt{ibmq\_montreal} we show that our method scales to many qubits by performing MRB on a universal gate set on up to 27 qubits.

 Multi-qubit MRB enables probing and quantifying crosstalk, which is an important source of error in contemporary many-qubit processors \cite{sarovar2019detecting, proctor2018direct, proctor2020measuring, gambetta2012characterization} that cannot be quantified by only testing one or two qubits in isolation.
 We quantify the contribution of crosstalk errors to the observed error rates in our experiments on AQT and further divide the error into contributions from individual layers and gates.
 The techniques we introduce for these analyses complement other established RB-like methods for estimating the error rates of individual gates---such as interleaved RB \cite{magesan2012efficient, Garion2020-gi, harper2017estimating} and cycle benchmarking \cite{erhard2019characterizing}.
-In our experiments on \texttt{ibmq\_montreal}, we use MRB to study how crosstalk errors vary on this device as $n$ increases, with $n$ ranging from $n=1$ up to $n=27$.
-We find that crosstalk errors dominate in circuit layers on $n \gg 1$ qubits.
+We use MRB to study how crosstalk errors vary on \texttt{ibmq\_montreal} as $n$ increases, with $n$ ranging from $n=1$ up to $n=27$.
+We find that crosstalk errors dominate in circuit layers with $n \gg 1$ qubits.

 This paper is structured as follows: In Section~\ref{sec:prelim} we introduce our notation and define the error rate that our method measures.
 In Section~\ref{sec:mrb} we define the MRB protocol.
 In Section~\ref{sec:theory} we present theory and simulations that show that MRB is reliable.
-In Sections~\ref{sec:aqt} and~\ref{sec:ibm} we present the results of our experiments on AQT and IBM Q's quantum processors, respectively.
+In Sections~\ref{sec:aqt} and~\ref{sec:ibm} we present the results of our experiments on AQT and demonstration on IBM Q's quantum processors, respectively.